The Harmonium

 Our beautiful harmie was lent to the Woodcote Mains household by our friend Jessie, because she didn't have anywhere to keep it........and she never asked for it back.
 It was recruited for various sing alongs, became a christmas carol favourite and eventually found its' place as the wheezy, creaky, throbbing bedrock of the Portnawak sound.

-you can still sit and play the flute
+If you don't know how to play, you can still sit and play the flute |

 After we had been using it in the band for about a year Benedict bumped into Jessie at the Meadows Fayre (post gig) and officially bought the harmonium for 20 quid and a pile of chocolate.
 It was then promptly left out in the torrential rain by a nameless foolish hippie.
 Jessie bought harmie at a carboot sale, it has been pink, yellow and now is (a bit of a scruffy) green (maybe one day we'll get round to tarting it up with a psychedelic paintjob), it has been all the way to Mali in a van, It has also been to the top of Arthur's seat, Jessie carried it up, alone, on her back.....hardcore.